tech-drew/level-up/README.md

 ---

 Please give full credit to the original creators and maintainers of the tools, scripts, themes, and documentation referenced or recommended in this project.
 There are too many contributors across the various packages and resources used here for me to list them all individually, but I want to express sincere thanks to the entire open source community.
-Your hard work made this project possible.e
+Your hard work made this project possible.